 The alignment line on the far left-hand side helps you line up putts perfectly and shows how straight you’re hitting shots.

-The end of the mat with the holes is elevated within traffic foam padding.
 There isn’t a ball return system, and the longer grass around the edges makes it look like an actual green while also acting as a backstop for errant putts.
-It is also portable and easily rolls up with a removable heavy foam pad.

 PROS